smendimasa/TipCalculatorApp/README.md

 The following **additional** features are implemented:
 - Added A Split Bill Option.
 - Additional Buttons were added in settings.
-- Saves Split Tip and Bill Amount after restart
+- Auto Save of Split number and last bill enter

 - [ ] List anything else that you can get done to improve the app functionality!
+- More UI additions

 ## Video Walkthrough